Global Riemannian Acceleration in Hyperbolic and Spherical Spaces: Acceleration. Proofs of Theorems , and

 We show now how to cancel out the discretization error by an approximate implementation of implicit Euler discretization of \eqref{appendix_modified_accelerated_continuous_dynamics}.
-Note that we need to take into account the assumptions \eqref{eq:appendix_quasiquasarconvexity} instead of the usual convexity assumption.
-According to the previous lemma, we can set $\tilde{x}_{i+1}$ so that the right hand side of the inner product in the bound of $E_{i+1}$ is $0$.
-Assume for the moment, that the point $\tilde{x}_{i+1}$ we are going to compute satisfies the assumption of the previous lemma for some $\hat{\gamma}_i \in [\gammap, 1/\gamman]$.
+Note that we need to take into account the tilted-convexity assumption \eqref{eq:quasiquasarconvexity} instead of the usual convexity assumption.
+According to the previous lemma, we can set $\xI[i+1]$ so that the right hand side of the inner product in the bound of $\Ei[i+1]$ is $0$.
+Assume for the moment, that the point $\xI[i+1]$ we are going to compute satisfies the assumption of the previous lemma for some $\hatgamma[i] \in [\gammapparam, 1/\gammanparam]$.
 Thus, the implicit equation that defines the ideal method we would like to have is

-Note that $\tilde{x}_{i+1}$ is a convex combination of the other two points so it stays in $Q$.
-Indeed, $x_0 \in Q$ and by \eqref{eq:fenchel_dual_applied_to_z} we have that $\nabla \psi^\ast(\tilde{z}_j) \in Q$ for all $j \geq 0$.
+Note that $\xI[i+1]$ is a convex combination of the other two points so it stays in $\Q$.
+Indeed, the initial point is in $\Q$ and by \eqref{eq:fenchel_dual_applied_to_z} we have that $\nabla \psi^{\astfenchel}(\zi[j]) \in \Q$ for all $j \geq 0$.
 However this method is implicit and possibly computationally expensive to implement.
-Nonetheless, two steps of a fixed point iteration procedure of this equation will be enough to have discretization error that is bounded by the term $A_i\hat{\epsilon}_i$: the last term of our bound.
-The error in the bound of $E_{i+1}$ that the inner product incurs is compensated by the Bregman divergence term.
-In such a case, the equations of this method become
+Nonetheless, two steps of a fixed point iteration procedure of this equation will be enough to have discretization error that is bounded by the term $\At[i]\hatepsilon[i]$: the last term of our bound.
+The error in the bound of $\Ei[i+1]$ that the inner product incurs is compensated by the Bregman divergence term.
+In such a case, the equations of this method become, for $i\geq 0$:

 We prove now that this indeed leads to an accelerated algorithm.
-After this, we will show that we can perform a binary search at each iteration, to ensure that even if we do not know $\tilde{x}_{i+1}$ a priori, we can compute a $\hat{\gamma}_i \in [\gammap, 1/\gamman]$ satisfying assumption \eqref{eq:approximate_multiplied_convexity}.
+After this, we will show that we can perform a binary search at each iteration, to ensure that even if we do not know $\xI[i+1]$ a priori, we can compute a $\newtarget{def:tilted_parameter_at_iteration_i}{\hatgamma[i]} \in [\gammapparam, 1/\gammanparam]$ satisfying assumption \eqref{eq:approximate_multiplied_convexity}.
 This will only add a log factor to the overall complexity.